alexhagen/wig/docs/README.rst

 |image1| |image2| |image3|

-MCNP (Monte Carlo N Particle) software, from LLNL, is an incredible tool for simulation of neutrons, photons, and electrons.
+MCNP (Monte Carlo N Particle) software, from LANL, is an incredible tool for simulation of neutrons, photons, and electrons.
 I use it extensively for my research, and it does a great job at a very complex task.
 Unfortunately, it’s a nightmare to use.
 Basically uncompilable by real